bic-berkeley/psych-214-fall-2016/brisk_python.rst

 test, ends in a colon.
 All subsequent lines indented relative to that line are executed only if the conditional is True.

-The first line that returns to the same level of indentation as the initial conditional statement, closes the block.
-Call the first line: the *conditional test* and the subsequent lines of indented statements: the *conditional block*.

-Unless the conditional block contains some other type of block (e.g. a ``for`` block or a ``while`` block), then all the lines in the block must have the same indentation.

 .. nbplot::

     >>> my_var = 11